 Deadline

 Nominations will be accepted until Wednesday, 10 September – 23:59 UTC.
-The Public Experts Group will appoint Advisors to the Coordination Group in time for the first Coordination Group meeting, which will take place from during the ICANN 51 meeting in Los Angeles from 12-16 October 2014.
+The Public Experts Group will select Advisors to the Coordination Group in time for the first Coordination Group meeting, which will take place from during the ICANN 51 meeting in Los Angeles from 12-16 October 2014.

 Timeline

-Advisors are anticipated serve on the Coordination Group from October 2014 until April 2015.
+Advisors are anticipated to serve on the Coordination Group from October 2014 until April 2015.
 During this time, Advisors can estimate 5-10h of work per week, with a heightened workload during the ICANN 51 (12 – 16 October 2014) and ICANN 52 (8 – 12 February 2015) meetings where travel for in person meetings is expected.

 NB: The timeline described above is the Public Experts Group’s assessment based on the Process and is subject to change after the Coordination Group determines its working methods.